quick-perf/quickperf-live/doc/performance_diagnostics.md

 # Performance diagnostics

-_QuickPerf live_ provides you information on properties impacting performance.
+_QuickPerf live_ provides you with information on properties that impact performance.

+The information is displayed at INFO or WARNING levels and grouped by HTTP call.

-_QuickPerf live_ displays diagnostics data with a WARNING log level:
+You can see below an example of diagnostic with a WARNING level:
 ```
 2021-10-18 19:27:18.903  WARN 21632 --- [nio-8080-exec-1] s.QuickPerfHttpCallHttpCallWarningLogger :
 GET 200 http://localhost/page.html